misfits42/ICC_Security_notes/icc_security_exercise_02/notes.md

 ```
 Benefits:
 - Less likely that the callback connection to attacker C2 infrastructure will be blocked - as outbound network traffic is often less stringently controlled compared to inbound traffic.
+- Can use selection of destination port for callback to blend in with legitimate traffic expected to be leaving network (e.g. HTTPS on TCP port 443).

 Drawbacks:
 - Attacker needs to wait for implant to make callback if implant installation not directly triggered by attacker.
+- Use of ephemeral ports for destination port of callback may appear suspicious and may be stopped by security devices in compromised network.
 ```

 ## Q16